-> - Press the OK button twice.
-Close the Trust Center Window.
+- Press the OK button twice.
+Then, close the Trust Center Window.

-> Tip: You find the default AddIns folder under the following path:
+Tip: You find the default AddIns folder under the following path:

-> This folder is not trusted by default so you have to add it to the Trusted Locations list.
+This folder is not trusted by default, so you must add it to the Trusted Locations list.

-> Unblock the Add-in file
+Unblock the Add-in file

 If the Trusted location method does not help, we try to figure something out.